-Following customers request, Amazon added its own VDI (Virtual Desktop Infrastructure) solution, featuring a complete Windows 7 desktop in different flavors ranging from one vCPU, 3.75 GiB of RAM and 50Gb of persistent user storage to 2 vCPU, 7.5 GiB of RAM and 100Gb of storage always backed up to S3.
+Following customers request, Amazon added its own VDI (Virtual Desktop Infrastructure) solution, featuring a complete Windows 7 desktop in different flavours ranging from one vCPU, 3.75 GiB of RAM and 50Gb of persistent user storage to 2 vCPU, 7.5 GiB of RAM and 100Gb of storage always backed up to S3.

-Pre installed software includes the basic Adobe tools, Firefox and Java.
+Pre-installed software includes the basic Adobe tools, Firefox and Java.
 Plus bundles spot Microsoft Office Professional and Trend Micro Worry-Free Business Security Services

 AWS’ desktop computing experience pricing starts at $35, per-user, monthly.